MicrosoftDocs/azure-dev-docs/java/java-getting-started-with-logzio-on-azure.md

 In this tutorial, you'll learn how to:

 > [!div class="checklist"]
-> * Send logs from an existing Java application to Logz.io
+> * Send logs from an existing Java application to Logz.io.
-> * Send diagnostic logs from Azure services to Logz.io
+> * Send diagnostic logs and metrics from Azure services to Logz.io.

 ## Prerequisites